Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Replacement Partitions Using Cyclic Shifts

-\begin{proof} We will prove this by inducting on $n$, with Lemma \ref{lem1} serving as a base case (the case $n = c + 1$).
+Using Lemma \ref{lem1} as a base case, we can now prove that all non $K$-avoiders are $pq$-reachable under $K$-equivalence. \begin{thm} When $n > c$, all non $K$-avoiders in $S_n$ are $pq$-reachable under $K$-equivalence. \end{thm} \begin{proof} We will prove this by inducting on $n$, with Lemma \ref{lem1} serving as a base case (the case $n = c + 1$).
 Assume that the theorem holds for $S_{n-1}$ and that $n \ge c+2$.
-Let $x\in S_n$ be a non-avoider.
-If $x$ only has a hit in the final $c$ letters, then applying Lemma \ref{harplem} to the final $c+1$ letters, we slide the hit to the left, placing it in the first $n-1$ letters.
-So, without loss of generality, $x$ has a hit in the first $n-1$ letters.
-Applying the inductive hypothesis to the left-most $n-1$ letters of $x$, one can get a permutation $x'$ of the form $a \cdots u$ where $a \in \{ 1,2,3 \}$, $u$ is the right-most letter of $x$, and the letters not shown are in increasing order, except with the first $c$ rearranged to form a hit.
-Noting that the sequence $x'_2 x'_3 \cdots x'_{c+1}$ forms a hit, and applying the inductive hypothesis to the right-most $n-1$ letters of $x'$, one can get a permutation $x''$ of the form $a b \cdots$ where $a,b\in \{ 1,2,3 \}$ and the letters not shown start off with a hit containing the letters up to $c+2$ and proceed with the remaining $n-c-2$ letters in increasing order.
-In showing that all such permutations are reachable, it can be assumed without loss of generality that $n = c+2$ (as otherwise, we can simply restrict ourselves to considering the left-most $c+2$ letters).
-Then, $x'' = a b \cdots = j \rightharpoonup (k \rightharpoonup m)$ for some $j \in\{1,2,3\}$ and $k\in\{1,2\}$.
+Let $x\in S_n$ be a non $K$-avoider.
+If $x$ only has a $K$-hit in its right-most $c$ letters, then applying Lemma \ref{harplem} to the right-most $c+1$ letters, we slide the $K$-hit to the left, placing it in the left-most $n-1$ letters.
+Thus without loss of generality, $x$ has a $K$-hit in its left-most $n-1$ letters.
+Applying the inductive hypothesis to the left-most $n-1$ letters of $x$, one can get a permutation $x'$ of the form $a \cdots u$ where $a \in \{ 1,2,3 \}$, $u$ is the right-most letter of $x$, and the letters not shown are in increasing order, except with the first $c$ of them rearranged to form a $K$-hit.
+Noting that the contiguous subsequence $x'_2 x'_3 \cdots x'_{c+1}$ forms a $K$-hit, and applying the inductive hypothesis to the right-most $n-1$ letters of $x'$, one can get a permutation $x''$ of the form $a b \cdots$ where $a,b\in \{ 1,2,3 \}$ and the letters not shown start off with a $K$-hit containing the letters up to $c+2$ and proceed with the remaining $n-c-2$ letters in increasing order.
+In showing that all such permutations are $pq$-reachable, it can be assumed without loss of generality that $n = c+2$ (as otherwise, we can simply restrict ourselves to considering the left-most $c+2$ letters).
+Given this assumption, we may rewrite $x''$ as $j \rightharpoonup (k \rightharpoonup m)$ for some $j \in\{1,2,3\}$ and $k\in\{1,2\}$.